YBoost-Rythme-1/workshop-music-1/README.md

 * play music
 * Play a playlist of music
 * Stop the music
 * Play a random music from a key word
+* Create an internal playlist in a server

 ## Notion
 * [Golang documentation : Flag](https://pkg.go.dev/flag)